Got writer’s block? Having trouble finding your creative flow? Need more fun in your work, and in your life?

 However, play is the foundation of creativity, imagination and innovation.
 It's there, inside each and every one of us, just waiting for us to embrace it like we once did as kids.
 We just need to give ourselves permission to access that part of our silly, authentic selves again to fully connect with ourselves, and our creativity.

-In this one-of-a-kind online intensive, you'll learn how to get out of your head, manage your inner critic, follow your flow and creative impulses, as well as write from your heart through the art of play!
+In this one-of-a-kind 4 week intensive taught live over Zoom with fellow students, you'll learn how to get out of your head, overcome writer's block, find your flow, and write from your heart through the art of play! ✨

 "Play is our brain's favorite way of learning."